 - Long weekends and national holidays

-Since more people visit during those times, demand increases and prices go up as a consequence.
+Since more people visit during those times, demand increases, and prices go up as a consequence.
 Remember those Economics lessons in college?

 Best Time to Beat the Crowds

 This is closely related to the peak season.
-Tourism in Mexico increases exponentially during kids’ vacation.
+Tourism in Mexico increases exponentially during kids’ vacations.
 If you visit during peak season, you will not only encounter national tourists but international tourists as well.
 Many international tourists, especially those with kids, tend to travel in the summer or during the Christmas season, both of which coincide with the peak season in Mexico.

 I understand it may be impossible to avoid those dates, or simply you are not willing to change your dates.
 Maybe you don’t have too much flexibility at work.
 Whatever the case may be, you still have a few options left.
 Avoid the beaches in this case.
 They always get crowded, some more than others, but beaches are always the most crowded spots.
 Keep that in mind if you’re visiting during the peak season.